Real Real Gone: Other releases

-Real Real Gone was also included on the 1993 compilation album The Best of Van Morrison Volume Two.
+Real Real Gone was also included in the 1993 compilation album The Best of Van Morrison Volume Two.
 It was included briefly during the "In the Garden" medley, before "You Send Me" on the live album A Night in San Francisco.
 In 1998 an outtake of it appeared on the compilation album The Philosopher's Stone.
 As it appeared in the movie Donovan Quick, it was included in the 2007 compilation album Van Morrison at the Movies - Soundtrack Hits.
 As a medley with "You Send Me", it was one of the songs performed when Morrison appeared at the Austin City Limits Festival in 2006 and was included on the limited edition album, Live at Austin City Limits Festival.
-A remastered version of this song is included on the 2007 compilation album, Still on Top - The Greatest Hits.
+A remastered version of this song is included in the 2007 compilation album, Still on Top - The Greatest Hits.

 Real Real Gone was re-recorded with Michael Buble for the Duets: Re-working the Catalogue album, released in March 2015.